Anish-M-code/Leaky-LAN/SECURITY.md

 It is strongly advised to use leaky lan only on secure trusted networks , all data transferred using Leaky-LAN is unencrypted and its usage for file sharing can be easily detected by simple port scans in local area network.

-Leaky-LAN doesnot use any third party modules to limit attack surface and only uses standard python libraries for file sharing.

 ## Reporting Security Issues

 For all my personal projects in Github , i strongly believe in Full Public disclosure by making the details of security vulnerabilities public .